 View this post on Instagram

-I have no experience with Echelon, but they offer bikes similar to Peloton, scarily similar even in terms of font choice and marketing.
+I have no experience riding an Echelon, but they offer bikes similar to Peloton, scarily similar even in terms of font choice and marketing.
+You can absolutely ride an Echelon with the Peloton app.
 Although they aren’t on the same scale in terms of market share, they’re one of the top Peloton competitors.

 You can get by just fine without any of the things below, but to have a comfortable home setup, the following items make a difference.
 The most important?
 Pedals and clip-in shoes!
-If you don’t buy any other upgrades below, get yourself some pedals and clip-in shoes as soon as you can.
+If you don’t buy any other Peloton accessories below, get yourself some pedals and clip-in shoes as soon as you can.

-Phone/tablet holder.
-I like to set up my screen a little further away and don’t mount it to the bike itself, but if you want to attach your phone or tablet to your bike, pick up a tablet holder like this one so your device is visible and safely mounted.
+Phone/tablet holder: I like to set up my screen a little further away and don’t mount it to the bike itself, but if you want to attach your phone or tablet to your bike, pick up a tablet holder like this one so your device is visible and safely mounted.

-Bluetooth headphones.
-I bought these behind-the-head over-ear headphones off of a friend’s recommendation and they get the job done.
+Bluetooth headphones: I bought these behind-the-head over-ear headphones off of a friend’s recommendation and they get the job done.
 I don’t mind getting them all sweaty because they were affordable and work fine for my purposes.
 They also can go a week before you have to recharge them.
 They work great when I don’t want to wake anyone up.

 You’ll notice right away how much more efficient you are on the bike once you’re clipped in.
 You can’t do it in the same way with just sneakers.
 A good middle of the range price point is $50.
 These are the pedals I have on my bike pictured above and I couldn’t be happier with them.
 And they’re red, so they spice up my bike’s black frame.

 NOTE: The left pedal is reverse threaded on bikes, so to tighten it, you tighten toward the front of your bike (counterclockwise).
 This is important because if you go the other way, you’ll strip the thread.
 This is also important to know when you remove the pedals that came with your bike to swap in the new ones.
 The right side is normal, so turn it counterclockwise to loosen it.

 Clip-in cycling shoes and cleats: I’ve had two pairs of cycling shoes over the years and both were Shimano road bike shoes.
 They tend to run small.
 The brand and style aren’t super important; they all get the job done.
-Mine were about $100, but you can find cheaper and pricier ones.
+My Peloton bike shoes were about $100, but you can find cheaper and pricier ones.
 One note, though, if you buy the shoes online.

-Equipment mat.
-To protect your floor from sweat and damage, an exercise equipment mat to go under your bike is a must.
+Equipment mat: To protect your floor from sweat and damage, an exercise equipment mat to go under your bike is a must.
 You can easily wipe up sweat after your ride and it helps give your bike a stable, cushioned surface.
 Keep in mind that SPD cleats will take a chunk out of your mat if you walk on it normally (speaking from experience), so walk on your heels to avoid damaging your mat.

 Wahoo cadence sensor: I’ve gotten by without a cadence sensor and just match my legs to the instructor’s cadence and beat of the music.
 You’ll get the hang of what each cadence range looks like as you get more experienced.
 For newbies, a cadence sensor can be really helpful so you know you’re right on the mark.
 It pairs to your device via Bluetooth and the number shows up on your screen.